-A 2020 paper from the EDHEC-Risk Institute, a think tank in France, found credit risk for companies rose in tandem with their emissions.
+The EDHEC-Risk Institute, a think tank in France, has found credit risk for companies rises in tandem with their emissions.
 Put another way, the larger a company’s carbon footprint, the bigger the risk of default.

 Capital markets penalize corporate borrowers with bigger carbon footprints, factoring in expectations for higher carbon prices and tougher regulations, especially following the Paris Agreement.
 “This finding supports the view that financial markets are increasingly pricing climate change exposure of listed companies, and such exposure affects the overall creditworthiness of companies,” the paper says.